saddledata/uidocs/docs/core-concepts/flows.md

 title: Flows
 ---

-A **Flow** is the core component of SaddleData.
+A **Flow** is the core component of Saddle Data.
 It's a pipeline that moves data from a Source Connection to a Destination Connection.

 Each Flow is defined by a simple configuration that specifies: